 Many C++ reference materials are freely available online.

 ENGR 101 or ENGR 151 or EECS 180 or EECS 183 or ROB 102 with a minimum grade of "C".
 Prerequisites may be waived with transfer credit or a proficiency exam.
 Contact the CSE Advising Office in Beyster 2808 or at email@example.com.

-There will be one midterm and one final exam.
+There will be one midterm exam and one final exam, administered in-person, on-paper, at a scheduled time.
 Exam dates are posted on eecs280.org.

 You will complete five major programming projects ranging in size from ~100 to ~1,000 lines of code.

 Project 1: Statistics .
 Analyze data from the "How Couples Meet and Stay Together" research study.

 Project 2: Computer Vision .
 Resize images without distortion.

 Project 3: Euchre .
 Simulate a card game popular in Michigan.

 Project 4: TBD.
 We may release a completely new project 4 this term.